A motivic version of the theorem of Fontaine and Wintenberger: Semi-perfectoid spaces

-We denote by $\PerfSm/K$ the full subcategory of adic spaces which are locally isomorphic to objects in $\PerfSm^{\gc}/K$ and by $\wRigSm/K$ the one constitued by adic spaces which are locally isomorphic to objects in $\wRigSm^{\gc}/K$.
+We denote by $\wRigSm/K$ the full subcategory of adic spaces which are locally isomorphic to objects in $\wRigSm^{\gc}/K$ and its objects will be called \emph{smooth semi-perfectoid spaces}.
+We denote by $\RigSm/K$ the full subcategory of adic spaces which are locally isomorphic to objects in $\RigSm^{\gc}/K$ and by $\PerfSm/K$ the one of adic spaces which are locally isomorphic to objects in $\PerfSm^{\gc}/K$.
+Its objects will be called \emph{smooth perfectoid spaces}.
 Whenever the context allows it, we omit $K$ from the notation. \end{dfn}